ASFOpenSARlab/opensarlab-cluster/README.md

 Four things will need to be done.
 This will require access to the cluster via `kubectl`. https://kubernetes.io/docs/concepts/storage/persistent-volumes/

+1. Stop the notebook server that the volume is attached to.

 1. Make sure that the cluster storage class can support increasing the volume size.

     `kubectl edit storageclass`

     If needed, append to the file the value: `allowVolumeExpansion: true`

+1. Within the AWS console, find the EBS volume attached to the user and increase the size to the desired amount.

-1. Find the Persistent Volume Claim (PVC) of the user.
+1. Find the Persistent Volume Claim (PVC) of the user within the cluster as follows.
 The volume claims are in the form `claim-username`.

     `kubectl get pvc -n jupyter`